-Bikeability Scotland is a cycle training scheme designed to give children the skills and confidence they need both to cycle safely on the roads, and to encourage them to carry on cycling into adulthood.
+Bikeability Scotland is the national cycle training programme designed to give children the skills and confidence they need both to cycle safely on the roads, and to encourage them to carry on cycling into adulthood.

 Do you remember how much fun you used to have cycling as a child?
 We want to ensure that children today have the same opportunities and independence that our bikes gave us.

-Bikeability Scotland is a cycle training scheme, usually delivered in schools between P5 and S2, that teaches children to cycle safely, to learn how to deal with traffic and that, above all, gets children excited about cycling.
+Bikeability Scotland is usually delivered in schools between P5 and S2, that teaches children to cycle safely, to learn how to deal with traffic and that, above all, gets children excited about cycling.

 There's also a Gaelic version of the Parents' Guide here.